 Keeping yourself safe and looking after your wellbeing

-When you’re helping someone with first aid, it’s also important to keep yourself safe.
-This could mean looking out for any dangers, or making sure you feel confident and able to cope with unexpected situations.
+When we're helping someone with first aid, it’s also important to keep ourselves safe.
+This could mean looking out for any dangers, or making sure we feel confident and able to cope with unexpected situations.
 It could also mean knowing who to go to for help or support and having some skills to cope.
-Remember, you can always call for help if you need to.
+Remember, we can always call for help if we need to.

 Guidance regarding giving first aid in the current coronavirus situation can be found in our News section.
 Please always consider your own personal safety first when delivering first aid.

-- Learn and practise looking after your wellbeing
+- Learn and practise how to look after our wellbeing

-- Learn and practise how to keep yourself and others safe
+- Learn and practise how to keep ourselves and others safe

 Do you have a learner ID?